Xilang station

-Xilang station (西塱站 (sai^{1}long^{5} zaam^{6}) (Note: Its Chinese name was 西朗站 before September 2018, due to lack of Unicode CJK Unified Ideographs support in early ticket system and signal system, where the 塱 is coded U+5871 in the block)), formerly Guanggang station because of nearby Guangzhou Iron and Steel's headquarters when planning, is an interchange station between Line 1, Line 10, and the Guangfo line of the Guangzhou Metro, and also the southern terminus of Line 1 and the western terminus of Line 10.
+Xilang station (西塱站 (Note: Its Chinese name was 西朗站 before September 2018, due to lack of Unicode CJK Unified Ideographs support in early ticket system and signal system, where the 塱 is coded U+5871 in the block) (sai^{1}long^{5} zaam^{6})), formerly Guanggang station because of nearby Guangzhou Iron and Steel's headquarters when planning, is an interchange station between Line 1, Line 10, Line 22 and the Guangfo line of the Guangzhou Metro.
+It is the southern terminus of Line 1 and the western terminus of Line 10.
 It started operations on 28 June 1997.
-It was situated at the underground of Huadi Avenue South in Fangcun, Liwan District.
-The Guangfo line station started operations on 3 November 2010, and the Line 10 station started operations on 29 June 2025, making the station a 3-line interchange station.
+It is situated under Huadi Avenue South in Fangcun, Liwan District.
+The Guangfo line station started operations on 3 November 2010, the Line 10 station started operations on 29 June 2025 and the Line 22 station started operations on 29 December 2025, and Xilang became a four-line interchange station.

 The station was the eastern terminus of Guangfo line before the extension to opened on 28 December 2015.

 During COVID-19 pandemic control rules from 29 May to 24 June 2021, services of Xilang station had been largely restricted, as all entrances and exits are closed, passengers can't embark or disembark at this station, and while the trains on both lines can still stop here, passengers can only transfer between both lines within the fare zone.
 All entrances have been reopened in the afternoon of 24 June.

-The currently under construction remaining section of Phase 1 of Line 22 will serve the station by the end of December 2025 and become the first 4-line interchange station of Guangzhou Metro.
-North of Xilang station, Line 1 is connected to Xilang Depot and south of the station, Line 10 is connected to Guanggang New Town Depot.
+The now opened remaining section of Phase 1 of Line 22 has served the station since 29 December 2025, becoming the first four-line interchange station completely within Guangzhou Metro.
+North of the station, Line 1 is connected to Xilang Depot and south of the station, Line 10 is connected to Guanggang New Town Depot.